Menu

 then write a report.
 Use the search tool for research."""

-Why it’s wrong: The agent can’t decide which role to play at each step.
-Tool selection breaks because the model sees all tools when it only needs one at a time.
+Why it fails: The agent cannot tell which role to play at each step.
+Tool use breaks down because the model sees every tool when it only needs one at a time.

-Fix: Split into separate agents with focused prompts.
-Each agent gets only the tools it needs.
+Fix: Split the work across agents with tight, focused prompts.
+Give each one only the tools it needs.

 Wrong: